CSE Mentor Program

 As a student in the mentor program, your role is to set the groundwork for a lasting professional network as you gain access to an insider’s perspective on navigating your career path.
 This program will match you with an industry professional in your area of interest.

-- You will take the lead in the relationship by identifying your goals for career exploration and by being in contact with your mentor via face-to-face, telephone, or email communications at least two times per month.
+- You will take the lead in the relationship by identifying your goals for the program and by being in contact with your mentor via face-to-face, telephone, or email communications at least two times per month.

 For alumni and friends

-If you are interested in being involved in the future or have questions about the CSE Mentor Program, please contact Andrea Hanson, Assistant Director of Events & Alumni Relations, at email@example.com
+If you are interested in being a mentor or have questions about the CSE Mentor Program, please contact Andrea Hanson, Assistant Director of Events & Alumni Relations, at email@example.com

 As a mentor, your role is to help your student transition from college life to the workplace.
 Mentors do not need to live in the Twin Cities area to participate.
 Mentor responsibilities include: